jumaka/AmazonBookList/README.md

 1. booklist.txt - a JSON stringified representation of the items
 2. booklist.csv - a CSV version of the relevant fields from the page

+The optional `-latest` flag only extracts up to the latest 1000 books.

 ## Notes (here be dragons ...)